AliTopal89/jenkins_fundamentals/jenkins-fundamentals/README.md

 ##### Authentication

-- Security Realm tell jenkins which referential to use for authentication, which is a dedicated database for user and passwords
+- Security Realm tell Jenkins which referential to use for authentication, which is a dedicated database for user and passwords
   - Defines the security implementation used to establish the identity of users
   - Only one security realm can be active at a time
-  - By default, users and groups come from jenkins internal db.
+  - By default, users and groups come from jenkins internal db
 - 4 kinds of Realm
   - Jenkins User Database
   - Unix user/group Database